 Is This Guide Right for You?

 Now, look, we’ve tried a few of these.
 If you’re looking for a specific, ultra-detailed 10x12 workshop plan with every single nail accounted for, you might actually prefer My Shed Plans.
-They are specialists in storage structures.
+They are specialists in storage structures and helped us navigate the local building codes for our workshop.
 And if you want a library of 16,000 things to build over a lifetime, TedsWoodworking is the king of variety.

 But if you are like us—living on a bit of land, wanting to be a little less dependent on the grocery store, and needing a guide that talks to you like a neighbor—the Self Sufficient Backyard is the sweet spot.
 It’s for the person who wants to build a coop and a garden and a greywater system, all without needing a degree in engineering.